Dokkedal/dcm2reg/docs/source/our_use_case.rst

     * Levels - color code - Philip
     * Noise e.g. table - Philip

-The data consits of several different scans: CT, PET and MR. The scans have different color coding.
+The data consists of several different scans for about 880 patients: CT, PET and MR.
+The scans have different color coding.
 For example an MR scan will show bone as being dark whereas a CT scan will show bone as being bright which stems from the way the different scans are produced.
 The scans also have different color codes for air and soft tissue.

 .. figure:: images/mr_ct_image.png
     :align: center